Division of Student Success

 The Kennesaw State University SCAI Department administers and supervises the procedures surrounding alleged infractions of the KSU Student Code of Conduct.
 The SCAI Department strives to assure fair and impartial considerations of misconduct charges against any KSU student through a system of campus hearing boards and other administrative procedures (hearing officers).

 The SCAI structure includes hearing officers and hearing boards.
-Each hearing board is composed of both faculty/staff and student members of the SCAI panel.
-Members of the panel are trained to hear complaints, arrive at fair and impartial conclusions and deliver clear and direct recommendations.
-In addition, panel members are trained to assist in the preparation and presentation of misconduct cases before the university court hearing board.
+Most hearing boards are composed of both faculty/staff and student members of the SCAI panel.
+Members of the boards are trained to hear complaints, arrive at fair and impartial conclusions and deliver clear and direct recommendations.

 Students are invited to apply to become a member of the SCAI hearing board.
 Requirements include: